If you are looking for documentation regarding Klarna Payments, you can find it here.

 - Other payment method button text – Customize the Select another payment method button text that is displayed in checkout if using other payment methods than Klarna Checkout.
 Leave blank to use the default (and translatable) text.

-- Add Klarna Urls to order email – This will add Klarna urls to the order emails that are sent.
-You can read more about this here: Order confirmation
+- Add Klarna Post Purchase info to order email – This will add Klarnas Post Purchase information to the order emails that are sent.
+You can read more about this here: Klarna Docs: Post-purchase experiece

 - Test mode – check the Enable Test Mode checkbox to place the payment gateway in test mode using test API keys